miloszmisiek/ci_p1_ecocity/README.md

 - 'Plastic Pollution', 'Melting Glaciers' and 'Air Pollution' paragraphs images came from [Unsplash](https://unsplash.com/).
 - 'Chemical Solvents', 'Go Cycling', 'Nature is power' and 'Contact Us' sections images came from [Pexels](https://www.pexels.com/).
 # Acknowledgements
 [ECOCITY](https://miloszmisiek.github.io/ci_p1_ecocity/) website was created as part of [Code Institute](https://codeinstitute.net/) Full Stack Software Developer (e-Commerce) Diploma.
-I am very grateful to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his time spent and guidance on this project and Code Institute for creating such an excellent web-development study tool.
+I would like to express my gratitude and appreciation to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for his time spent and guidance on this project and [Code Institute](https://codeinstitute.net/) for creating such an excellent web-development study tool.

 Milosz Misiek 2021